§ About the Publication · Est. MMXXVI

 Opt-in local storage for longitudinal tracking (your data, your device).
 Cross-tool correlations.
 The Logic Letter — a weekly newsletter of research and tool updates.

-The publication has no outside investors and sells no data.
-It is sustained by a mix of modest affiliate relationships, optional premium reports, and occasional sponsorship from research-aligned institutions.
+LifeByLogic has no outside investors and sells no user data.
+It is sustained by modest affiliate relationships, optional premium reports, and occasional sponsorship from research-aligned institutions.
 None of these influence the methodology of the tools, and any sponsored content is always clearly labeled.

 hello@lifebylogic.com